hasindu2008/slow5/docs/tutorial.md

 ---

 **read_id** | string\
-The `read_id` is a simply unique ID for each record in a particular slow5 file.
+Simply the unique ID for each record in a particular slow5 file.

 ---